BerindeiuSergiu/compiler-for-atomc/README.md

 ![image](https://github.com/user-attachments/assets/e4c9a01c-232c-41a3-bffd-4b5e69999701)

-For the sake of testing: diff.py -> used to spot differnces in various output files, just change teh variables file1 and file2 to your preferences
+For the sake of testing: diff.py -> used to spot differnces in various output files, just change the variables file1 and file2 to your preferences

 ### Configuration & Customization
 Modifying Settings